-To assist you in making your course option choices, a Senior Options Booklet containing advice and course descriptors has been produced.
+To assist you in making your course option choices, an S4 Senior Options Booklet containing advice and course descriptors has been produced.
 The Senior Option Booklet can be accessed via the St Joseph's College school website at www.stjosephscollege.co.uk/, or alternatively, a hard copy can be picked up at the school office.
 Also uploaded to the web-site is a copy of the option form.
 Course descriptions for all levels of subjects offered are located there.
-For information about Dumfries and Galloway College Academy courses, please go to https://www.dumgal.ac.uk/college-academy-senior-phase-offer.